-Christopher, an experienced patent attorney and computer programmer, handles the full range of intellectual property matters related to patents and trademarks.
+Christopher is an experienced patent attorney and computer programmer who handles the full range of intellectual property matters related to patents and trademarks.
 He is particularly well-versed in the preparation and prosecution of patent applications in computer-related industries, including software, networking, telecommunications and databases, among others.

-Christopher also handles patent litigation involving patentability, validity and infringement.
+He is also a litigator whose experience includes disputes over patentability, validity and infringement.
 In addition, he works with new businesses on common intellectual property legal concerns that emerge in the early stages of growth.

 Before Fox Rothschild

-Prior to launching his legal career, he worked as a computer programmer at a leading photography company, as well as a computer programmer and implementation manager for a mortgage finance company.
+He previously worked as a computer programmer at a leading photography company, and as a programmer and implementation manager for a mortgage finance company.

 - Prepared and prosecuted patent applications for algorithms related to time-based generational garbage collection.

 - Prepared and prosecuted patent applications related to optical networking devices and related systems.